 Not Yet Effective: The Fee Increases Much Go Through the Federal Rulemaking Process

 To be clear, the immigration fees increases have not yet gone into effect.
 They were officially published to the Federal Register on February 28th, 2020—meaning they must now go through the federal rulemaking process.
 Among other things, this means that there will be an opportunity for the public to weigh in on the issue.
 You have an opportunity to make your voice heard and state your opposition to these punitive, unreasonable immigration fee increases.

 Call Our Los Angeles, CA Deportation Defense Attorney for Immediate Assistance

-At the Law Office of Joshua L. Goldstein, PC, our California deportation attorneys are aggressive, results-focused advocates for clients.
+At the Goldstein Immigration Lawyers, our California deportation attorneys are aggressive, results-focused advocates for clients.
 If you or someone you know is facing removal from the United States, call us now for a completely confidential initial consultation.
 We will fight to protect your rights.
 From our office location in Los Angeles, our deportation defense lawyers serve communities throughout Southern California.
 Call (213) 262-2000.

 - Ninth Circuit Ruling: Trump Administration has Broad Discretion to End Temporary Protected Status (TPS) - September 16, 2020

 - Immigration Law: Your Guide to Parole in Place (PIP) - September 14, 2020

 - Amid COVID-19 Pandemic, ICE Launches Major Immigration Raid in Los Angeles - September 10, 2020